antonfirsov/docs/2018/07-July/JapaneseCalendar.md

 using System;
 using System.Globalization;

-public class RoundTrip
+public class Example
 {
     public static void Main()
     {
         var ciJapanese = new CultureInfo("ja-JP") {
             DateTimeFormat = { Calendar = new JapaneseCalendar() } };

         // Original user input date string.
         string formattedString = "平成 32年2月1日 0:00:00";

         // Parse the string to a DateTime object.
         DateTime dt = DateTime.Parse(formattedString, ciJapanese);

-        // original date string containing "平成" era name if (formattedString.IndexOf("平成") >= 0)
-        {
         // Get the era name of the parsed DateTime object. string roundTrippedString = dt.ToString("gg", ciJapanese);
         // Check whether the date is formatted using a different era than the original formatted string. if (roundTrippedString.IndexOf("平成") < 0)
         {
             Console.WriteLine("Detected failure in round tripping ");
-            }
         }
     }
 }